 Research bias and its impact on the student experience

 Land and Gordon (2015) note that in UKHE in general, “the elephant in the room, certainly in the UK, and most probably in many other higher education sectors, is the financial disparity between research excellence and teaching excellence” (Land and Gordon, 2015, p.21).
-Thus, regarding status and reward, research is accorded far greater emphasis than teaching (Land and Gordon, 2015).
+Research is accorded far greater emphasis than teaching (Land and Gordon, 2015).
 Little appears to have changed since 1971 when Halsey and Trow (1971, p.339) concluded that “researchers can look forward to a readership and can hope for a chair.
 Teachers cannot realistically hope for more than a senior lectureship”.
-Significantly, many recruitment and tenure decisions are based on research, not teaching (Lewis, 2007), with resource allocation models and promotion decisions aligned (Graham, 2015).
-In isolated cases of promotion for non-research academics (i.e. teaching and admin) it is essential to ensure overly lenient attempts to create rebalance in the system do not have a corrosive effect.
-Although “a research-dominant culture is by no means universal,” (Graham, 2015, p.19) a teaching focused route per se is arguably not the solution.
+Indeed, many recruitment and tenure decisions are based on research, not teaching (Lewis, 2007), with resource allocation models and promotion decisions aligned (Graham, 2015).
+Yet, although “a research-dominant culture is by no means universal,” (Graham, 2015, p.19) a teaching focused route per se is arguably not the solution.
 Indeed, tensions are evident in the lack of parity in promotions with teaching related professors (professorial teaching fellows), and as Macfarlane (2011, p.129) highlights:

 “The notion of a ‘teaching professor’ is counter-posed, of course, by a ‘research professor’, an adjective which means, in effect, a ‘real’ professor.
 We do not need adjectives such as ‘research’ or ‘teaching’ to describe a professor… It is also hard to understand why someone who has achieved recognition for the quality of their scholarship at a national and international level would have been able to do so without publication in peer reviewed outlets.
 What matters is whether they have achieved the status and recognition, which corresponds with being a professor.
 The relevant question is simply, are they a distinguished authority in their field?
 This is what it means to be a professor”.

-However, currently, such a scenario only exists theoretically.
+However, currently, such scenarios only exists theoretically.
 Although decision makers insist the somewhat nebulous concept of teaching excellence is actually considered in promotion (Graham 2015), research is prioritised.
-This is despite more emphasis now being placed on the Scholarship of Teaching and Learning (SoTL) (see Fanghanel et-al 2105) and teaching excellence, as stated in much promotion criteria and recent government policy and initiatives (Johnson, 2015; BIS, 2015).
-We argue for performance parity, that those moving upward in the teaching route need significant evidence, be this pedagogical related publications or evidence according to a TEF such as that currently proposed (BIS, 2015, cf. Burnett, 2015), to warrant promotion.
-One mechanism is to insist teaching staff have higher levels of Higher Education Academy (HEA) qualifications.
-For example a lecturer should attain Fellowship of the HEA; Senior lecturer, Senior Fellow; and professor, Principal Fellow.
-Furthermore, a significant quantity and quality of peer reviewed publications in academic teaching and pedagogical areas of practice would be expected.
+This is despite more emphasis now being placed on the Scholarship of Teaching and Learning (SoTL) (see Fanghanel et-al 2015 Graham 2016) and teaching excellence, as stated in much promotion criteria and recent government policy and initiatives (Johnson, 2015; BIS, 2015).
+We argue for performance parity, that those moving upward via the teaching route need significant evidence, be this pedagogical related publications or evidence according to a TEF such as that currently proposed (BIS, 2015, cf. Burnett, 2015), to warrant promotion.
+One mechanism could be stipulating teaching staff have higher levels of Higher Education Academy (HEA) fellowship.
+For example, lecturers should attain Fellowship of the HEA; Senior lecturer, Senior Fellow; and professor, Principal Fellow.
+Furthermore, a significant body of peer reviewed publications in academic teaching and pedagogical areas of practice.
 Clearly, for professorial fellow appointments, appropriate international recognition via invitation as editor of leading educational journals and the attaining of education based grant income would be expected.
 Whilst this may seem excessive, it attempts to bring in line the expectation of a research focused academic staff member’s requirements.